qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/0_bitcoind.md

 ```
 ### B. Create a gateway.
 **Notes:**
-- This gateway should be independent of any other Whonix gateway to isolate its onion service.
+- This gateway should be independent of other Whonix gateways to isolate its onion service.
 See [here](https://www.whonix.org/wiki/Multiple_Whonix-Workstations#Multiple_Whonix-Gateways).
 - You must choose a label color, but it does not have to match this example.

 ```